Police-Data-Accessibility-Project/data-sources-mirror/README.md

 ## What this is
 This mirrors our Data Sources [what's that?](https://docs.pdap.io/activities/data-sources/what-is-a-data-source) from Airtable to our PostgreSQL database.
 Airtable is the entry point for our data, but using Postgres allows us to make an API that's decoupled from Airtable.

+This script runs daily from the Automation Manager, using the Dockerfile and Jenkinsfile to pull the latest changes, install any requirements, and run the script from a container environment.

 ## Installation
 ### 1. Clone this repository and navigate to the root directory.